ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-news-171.md

 ---
 title: Welcome to IPFS News 171!
-description: Learn how decentralized storage can leverage DAOs and Web3 governance, & more in IPFS News 170!
+description: Take a look at how IPFS & Filecoin serve as the storage for Gala Games’ large amounts of backup data & more!
 author: Emily Vaughan
-date: 2022-02-09
+date: 2022-02-23
-permalink: "/weekly-170/"
+permalink: "/weekly-171/"
 translationKey: ''
 header_image: "/ipfsnews.png"
 tags: